Annex 2: Glossary

 Housing Delivery Test

-Measures net additional dwellings provided in a local authority area against the homes required, using national statistics and local authority data.
+Measures net homes delivered in a local authority area against the homes required, using national statistics and local authority data.
 The Secretary of State will publish the Housing Delivery Test results for each local authority in England every November.

 International, national and locally designated sites of importance for biodiversity